anima-wg/constrained-6tisch-anima-dtls-join-proxy/draft-vanderstok-anima-constrained-join-proxy.md

 #Discovery

-It is assumed that Join-Proxy seamlessly provides a coaps connection between Pledge and coaps EST-server.
+It is assumed that Join Proxy seamlessly provides a coaps connection between Pledge and coaps EST-server.
 An additional Registrar is needed to connect the Pledge to an http EST server, see section 8 of {{I-D.ietf-ace-coap-est}}.

-The Discovery of the coaps EST server by the Join Proxy follows section 6 of {{I-D.ietf-ace-coap-est}}.
-The discovery of the Join-Proxy by the Pledge is an extension to the discovery described in section 4 of {{I-D.ietf-anima-bootstrapping-keyinfra}}.
 In particular this section replaces section 4.2 of {{I-D.ietf-anima-bootstrapping-keyinfra}}.

 Three discovery cases are discussed: coap discovery, 6tisch discovery and GRASP discovery.

+## Join Proxy discovers EST server

-##GRASP discovery
+### Coap discovery

-In the context of autonomous networks, discovery takes place via the GRASP protocol as described in {{I-D.ietf-anima-bootstrapping-keyinfra}}.
-The port number is.

-    EDNote: to be specified further
+The discovery of the coaps EST server, using coap discovery, by the Join Proxy follows section 6 of {{I-D.ietf-ace-coap-est}}.

+### Autonomous Network

+In the context of autonomous networks, the Join Proxy uses the DULL GRASP M_FLOOD mechanism to announce itself.
+Section 4.1.1 of {{I-D.ietf-anima-bootstrapping-keyinfra}} discusses this in more detail.
+The EST-server announces itself using ACP instance of GRASP using M_FLOOD messages.
+Autonomous Network Join Proxies MUST support GRASP discovery of EST-server as decribed in section 4.3 of {{I-D.ietf-anima-bootstrapping-keyinfra}} .

-##6tisch discovery
+### 6tisch discovery

 The discovery of EST server by the pledge uses the enhanced beacons as discussed in {{I-D.ietf-6tisch-enrollment-enhanced-beacon}}.

+## Pledge discovers Join Proxy

+The pledge and Join Proxy are assumed to communicate via Link-Local addresses.

+### Autonomous Network

+The pledge MUST listen for GRASP M_FLOOD {{I-D.ietf-anima-grasp}}
+ announcements of the objective: "AN_Proxy".
+See section Section 4.1.1 {{I-D.ietf-anima-bootstrapping-keyinfra}} for the details of the objective.

-## Coaps discovery
+### Coap discovery

 In the context of a coap network without Autonomous Network support, discovery follows the standard coap policy.
-The Pledge can discover a Join-Proxy by sending a link-local multicast message to ALL CoAP Nodes with address FF02::FD.
+The Pledge can discover a Join Proxy by sending a link-local multicast message to ALL CoAP Nodes with address FF02::FD.
 Multiple or no nodes may respond.
 The handling of multiple responses and the absence of responses follow section 4 of {{I-D.ietf-anima-bootstrapping-keyinfra}}.

-The presence and location of (path to) the join-proxy resource are discovered by sending a GET request to "/.well-known/core" including a resource type (rt) parameter with the value "brski-proxy" {{RFC6690}}.
-Upon success, the return payload will contain the root resource of the Join-Proxy resources.
-It is up to the implementation to choose its root resource; throughout this document the example root resource /est is used.
-The example below shows the discovery of the presence and location of join-proxy resources.
+The presence and location of (path to) the Join Proxy resource are discovered by sending a GET request to "/.well-known/core" including a resource type (rt) parameter with the value "brski-proxy" {{RFC6690}}.
+Upon success, the return payload will contain the root resource of the Join Proxy resources.
+It is up to the implementation to choose its root resource; throughout this document the example root resource /jp is used.
+The example below shows the discovery of the presence and location of Join Proxy resources.

 ~~~~
   REQ: GET coap://[FF02::FD]/.well-known/core?rt=brski-proxy

   RES: 2.05 Content
-  </est>; rt="brski-proxy";ct=62
+  </jp>; rt="brski-proxy";ct=62
 ~~~~

 Port numbers, not returned in the example, are assumed to be the default numbers 5683 and 5684 for coap and coaps respectively (sections 12.6 and 12.7 of {{RFC7252}}.
-Discoverable port numbers MAY be returned in the &lt;href&gt; of the payload.
+Discoverable port numbers MAY be returned in the &lt;href&gt; of the payload (see section 5.1 of {{I-D.ietf-ace-coap-est}}).

 # Security Considerations